Selective-Area-Grown PbTe-Pb Planar Josephson Junctions for Quantum Devices

-After establishing the feasibility of the PbTe-Pb hybrid as a planar JJ platform, Figure 4 presents a prototype device designed for future Majorana detection.
-To enable the application of phase bias, the two bars of the planar JJ are interconnected, forming a PbTe nanowire network loop, as depicted in Fig. 4(a).
-The shadow wall, fabricated within the loop, defines the JJ region on the PbTe film.
-The violet region represents the Pb film (capped by CdTe) on PbTe.
-The nanowire loop and the planar JJ together form an ac SQUID.
-The phase drop across the planar JJ can be tuned by the flux penetrating through the loop, further controlled by a small out-of-plane magnetic field.
 Figure 4(b) shows the schematic of the device.
 The source contact is deposited on the PbTe nanowire, connecting to one edge of the planar JJ for probing its edge state.
 The drain contact connects to the ac SQUID.
 Top gates can be fabricated after the deposition of a dielectric layer (not drawn for clarity).
-One top gate can be used to tune the tunnel barrier height in the PbTe nanowire region between the source contact and the edge of the JJ.
+One top gate can be used to tune the barrier height in the PbTe nanowire region between the source contact and the edge of the JJ.
 Another gate (not drawn for clarity) can be deposited on top of the junction region to tune its electrochemical potential.
 This device setup, achieved mainly through selective area growth, is equivalent to Ref. \cite{2019_Nature_Charlie, 2019_Nature_Yacoby}, where tunneling spectroscopy can be performed to detect a single Majorana zero mode.
 For the detection of two Majoranas and their correlation, three-terminal devices should also be possible through a more sophisticated geometry of the shadow wall and the network loops.

 In summary, we have demonstrated the selective area growth of PbTe-Pb hybrid planar Josephson junctions as a potential Majorana material platform.
 Unlike the previous 2DEG top-down approach, the junction region was formed during the growth process instead of by wet etching.
 This approach allows us to keep the core region of the JJ intact and may reduce disorder.
-Basic transport calibration reveals a gate-tunable supercurrent and supercurrent interference in a perpendicular magnetic field, characteristic for a planar JJ.
+Basic transport calibration reveals a gate-tunable supercurrent and supercurrent interference in a perpendicular magnetic field, characteristics for a planar JJ.
 We also present the growth of a prototype device where the phase bias can be applied and tunneling spectroscopy can be performed to detect Majorana zero modes.